IsaacDurand/100-days-of-code/log.md

 * [Express application generator](https://expressjs.com/en/starter/generator.html)

 ### Goals
+* Understand the difference between message instances and req/res bodies I receive from Twilio.
+* Add Q&A delivery times to exchange model?
+* Flesh out isOrderCorrect
+* Prevent responses from overriding one another
 * Understand why I'm not seeing all my post requests in the Twilio console, even though I know these requests are happening, because they're updating the database.
+* Understand at what point I should respond with a 200 code
 * Update the appropriate exchange when I receive a response
 * Handle the case where a response spans multiple SMSs
 * Figure out a more elegant way to trigger start-exchange.js